mqsrr/CoffeeSpace/README.md

 > Example is from [Cached Product Repository](https://github.com/Marsik424/CoffeeSpace/blob/wip/CoffeeSpace.ProductApi/Application/Repositories/CachedProductRepository.cs).

-**[Decorator](https://github.com/Marsik424/CoffeeSpace/blob/wip/CoffeeSpace.Core/Attributes/Decorator.cs)** attribute, tells [Scrutor](https://github.com/khellang/Scrutor) to not register classes who applied this attribute.
-In this application I've been using this attribute to implement `Proxy` pattern.

-## API's
-### Ordering API
+## Ordering API

-This API works as a command center for all messages related to creating, updating, scheduling and deleting orders.
-It publishes events to a message provider, that can then be consumed by other microservices.
+API that works as an orchestrator for all messages.
+Also, exposes API endpoints for order and buyer management.

 Here is the workflow of the `Ordering API` after an order is submitted.
 ```mermaid